pyne/pyne/docs/devsguide/new_dev_guide.rst

 install from 2.7.\* - 3.6.*, and attempting to install with a default version of 3.7.\* will result in errors.
 Setting your version to be compatible before you begin will help ensure you are successful.
-For a comprehensive list of all the dependencies of PyNE, examine :ref:`Dependencies` .
+For a comprehensive list of all the software that PyNE depends on, examine :ref:`Dependencies` .